coolaj86/node-bufferjs/README.md

     overflow.toString(); // jkl

-Buffer.indexOf(haystack, needle)
+Buffer.indexOf(haystack, needle, startIndex)
 ----

 Searches the given _haystack_ Buffer for the given _needle_ Buffer.
-Returns the index of the first occurence of `needle`, or -1 if the pattern was not found. `needle` may also be a regular String, for convenience.
+Returns the index of the first occurence of `needle`, or `-1` if the pattern was not found. `needle` may also be a regular String, for convenience. `startIndex` tells at which index to begin the search.

     require('bufferjs/indexOf');